 - Blind Spot and Backup Cameras

-HIT-NOT® can read and warn through walls, racks, and other blind corner obstructions that cause life-changing injuries and sometimes death.
-It is a precise marker with two zones, Warning and Danger, which are indicated by a LED light and audible sounder for the pedestrian and equipment driver simultaneously.
+One option is the HIT-NOT® Proximity Detection System.
+This system is among the most precise pedestrian proximity detection systems on the market.
+Unlike traditional RFID systems, the HIT-NOT alert system does not have to see workers to know they are there.
+HIT-NOT can read and warn through walls, racks, and other blind corner obstructions.
+It is a precise marker with two zones, warning and danger, which are simultaneously indicated by an LED light and audible sounder for the pedestrian and equipment driver.

-How HIT-NOT® and Warning Lights Can Work Together
+How Forklift Collision Avoidance Systems & Warning Lights Can Work Together

-Several of our clients have found success using warning lights and HIT-NOT® together.
-Set consistent boundaries by placing your blue lights to the same distance as your HIT-NOT® pedestrian warning zone.
-Then, you’ll have a visual reinforcement proven to save lives and eliminate vehicle-to-pedestrian collisions in the workplace.
+Several of our clients have found success using warning lights and a detection system together.
+When clients set consistent boundaries by placing blue lights at the same distance as their detection systems, they have visual reinforcement that helps save lives and eliminate vehicle-to-pedestrian collisions in the workplace.

 Because Safety Improves Productivity.